idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 While it is possible to perform these steps with hand calculations, this can become difficult and error prone for more complex equations.
 For this reason the `mms` python package included with [!ac](MOOSE) was created.
-This package will be used to apply these steps to the two-dimensional heat equation example in the following sections.
+This package will be used to apply these steps to the two-dimensional heat equation example defined above.

 ## Spatial Convergence